ferraijv/ferraijv.github.io/docs/posts/data/_posts/2025-05-18-changing-bitcoin-risk-profile.markdown

 layout: post
 title:  "How to Use Kalshi to Change Risk Profile of Bitcoin"
 date:   2024-05-17 00:00:00 -0500
-categories: [prediction markets]
+categories: [prediction markets, cryptocurrency]
 image: /assets/placeholder.webp
 ---

 # Overview

-In this post, I'll show howto use Kalshi's Bitcoin markets to change the risk profile of Bitcoin.
+In this post, I'll show howto use [Kalshi's](kalshi.com/sign-up/?referral=22442314-8e90-4c94-aed9-a3f1f78e990d) Bitcoin markets to change the risk profile of Bitcoin.
 This allows for speculators to profit off bitcoin under a wider umbrella of outcomes.

 For example, if I hypothesize that bitcoin will either skyrocket to $200k+ or stay around the same price, I might hesitate to purchase bitcoin.
 This is because I am concerned about the opportunity cost of holding bitcoin when there is a high likelihood the price does not fluctuate significantly.